 The upgraded playground is set to become a fantastic attraction within Doyle Ground, which already offers a circuit path, outdoor gym equipment and plenty of seating.
-The upgraded playground will be set in the same location as the existing equipment, which is within walking distance to some great local cafes and is positioned in a well-shaded setting with mature trees and a large shade canopy ensuring that the play space does not get too hot in summer.
+The upgraded playground is set in the same location as the existing equipment, which is within walking distance to some great local cafes and is positioned in a well-shaded setting with mature trees and a large shade canopy ensuring that the play space does not get too hot in summer.

 Our approach to the upgrade of the playground at Doyle Ground has been largely informed by consultation work completed as part of the ‘Heart of Play’ project.
 The Heart of Play master planning process provides the blueprint for an outdoor sporting and recreation network across seven open spaces in North Parramatta.
 We have also reviewed the ‘City of Parramatta Community Infrastructure Strategy’ to identify a few different ways in which Doyle Ground Playground can help to address some of the shortcomings in our current play offering across North Parramatta and the broader LGA.

 Both the Heart of Play project and Community Infrastructure Strategy have identified ‘play for older children’ as being a key area which could use considerable improvement.
 With this in mind, we are seeking to provide a play experience that the whole family can enjoy.

 The playground upgrade will include a triple swing, complete with a basket swing, as well as two climbing structures.
 One of the climbing structures is designed to present a challenging play experience for older children.
 The second climbing structure is designed to be fun and approachable for younger kids.

 In addition to all the climbing, we have also included a nature play area, made up of balancing beams, rocks and climbing posts, in amongst planting and beneath the shade of an existing tree.

 The design also ensures that parents and carers can enjoy the new playground, with a number of seating opportunities, including timber bench seats and picnic tables also set in amongst the action.